wp-plugins/easy-facebook-feed/readme.txt

 Contributors: timwass
 Author: Tim Wassenburg
 Donate link: http://stormware.nl
-Tags: facebook, feed, widget
-Requires at least: 3.0.1
+Tags: facebook, feed, widget, plugin, page, shortcode Requires at least: 3.0.1
-Tested up to: 4.2.2
+Tested up to: 4.2.3
-Stable tag: 0.6
+Stable tag: 0.7
-Version: 0.6
+Version: 0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With this plugin you can get your facebook posts on your wordpress website.
+With this plugin you can get your facebook posts on your Wordpress website.

 == Description ==

 Get your facebook posts on your Wordpress website in a easy way.
 Features in Easy Facebook feed include:

 *   Displays shared links, video's, status updates and photo's from your Facebook page.
+*   Multiple feeds
 *   Responsive layout.
 *	Uses the colors of your theme.
 *   Adjustable number of posts.